Ilozuluchris/slack_invite/README.md

 Your CLIENT_ID could be found in "Basic Information" menu of your app page that you just install.

 Your TEAM_ID could be found in https://api.slack.com/methods/team.info/test

+Next edit  settings.json with the right values

+To get your team url
+1) If you are using the application click on the arrow beside your team name,that should bring up a drop down list.
+2) If you are using the website just look at the adress bar of your browser.
+Note team urls end with .slack.com

+The token is the api token you just received,you cannot use a token gotten for a team(team X) for a different team(team Y)

+The team name is the name you want that appears on the index page.This lets users know the name of the team they want to get an invite for.